 - MBOX.
 While less well known than CSV, the MBOX format for representing collections of email messages is the closest thing out there to a standardized data structure built for import and export between major platforms and independent applications alike.
 Indeed, there have been papers proposing the use of MBOX in contexts outside of email.
 While CSV represents tabular data, MBOX represents a type of log-structured data.
 It’s essentially a single huge plain text file of email messages in chronological order, but can also represent images/file attachments via MIME.
 Like CSV, MBOX files are an open standard and can be exported, edited locally, and reimported.
 And like CSV, MBOX has the disadvantages of no canonical host or intrinsic data integrity check.

 - SFTP.
 Before we move on, there’s one more data export/import mechanism that deserves mention: the secure file transfer protocol, or SFTP.
-While venerable, this is actually the way that individuals send ACH payments back and forth to each other.
+While quite old-fashioned, this is actually the way that individuals send ACH payments back and forth to each other.
 Essentially, financial institutions use SFTP servers to take in electronic transaction data in specially formatted files and transmit it to the Federal Reserve each day to sync ACH debits and credits with each other (see here, here, here, and here).

 Each of these mechanisms is widely used.
 But they are insufficient for enabling the general case of tamper-resistant import and export of valuable data between arbitrary economic actors — whether they be corporate entities, individual users, or headless scripts.
 For that, we need public blockchains.